Headphones · Side-by-side

 Common questions about this comparison

-1. Which is better overall, the HIFIMAN Arya Stealth or the HIFIMAN Edition XS?
+1. What's the real-world difference between the HIFIMAN Arya Stealth and the HIFIMAN Edition XS?

-2. Which is better value, the HIFIMAN Arya Stealth or the HIFIMAN Edition XS?
+2. Which should you buy, the HIFIMAN Arya Stealth or the HIFIMAN Edition XS?